Israel • June 30 – July 25, 2019

-In the 2018 season, we will excavate Roman sanctuary where recently a monumental gate, the Pan mask, and a theater was located, a Roman period bathhouse, a segment of the decumanus maximus (a public square?), the city dump and a burnt Byzantine church.
+In the 2019 season, we will excavate Roman sanctuary where recently a monumental gate, the Pan mask, and a theater was located, a Roman period bathhouse, a segment of the decumanus maximus (a public square?), the city dump and a burnt Byzantine church.

 Michael Eisenberg is director of the Hippos/Sussita Excavations under the auspices of the Zinman Institute of Archaeology at the University of Haifa.
 He is senior researcher at the Zinman Institute and a senior lecturer at the Department of Archaeology, University of Haifa.